Everest Base Camp Trek

 We then take a steep hike to Namche Bazar.
 If the weather is clear, we get the first glimpse of Mt Everest.

-Namche is the main trading village in the Khumbu and has a busy Saturday market – a meeting place for the Hindus and Buddhists traders from the lowlands and the Tibetan yak caravans that have crossed the glaciated Nangpa La.
+Namche is the main trading village in the Khumbu and has a busy Saturday market – a meeting place for the Hindus and Buddhist traders from the lowlands and the Tibetan yak caravans that have crossed the glaciated Nangpa La.

 Namche is the gateway to the Khumbu.
 This is where we crash out for the night.